gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - Add `StaticLibraryBinary` type.
 - Add `LinkStaticLibrary` task type.
 - Change the `cpp` plugin to:
     - Add a `StaticLibraryBinary` instance to the `binaries` container for each library added to the `libraries` container.
+The instance should be called
+      `${library.name}StaticLibrary`.
     - Add a rule that adds a `CppCompile` and `LinkStaticLibrary` task for each `StaticLibraryBinary` instance added to the `binaries` container.
+The link task should be called `${binary.name}`.
-- Change visual C++ compiler to:
+- Change visual C++ toolchain to:
      - Use `lib.exe` to assemble the static library.
-- Change the GCC compiler to:
+- Change the GCC toolchain to:
     - Don't use any shared library flags (`-shared`, `-fPIC`) when compiling source files for a static library.
     - Use `ar` to link the static library.

-TBD:
+## User visible changes

+Given:

+    apply plugin: `cpp-lib`

+Running `gradle mainStaticLibrary` will build the static library.

+## Open issues

+- add output file and input source sets to binaries.
 - allow `StaticLibraryBinary` instances to be added manually.
 - need to consume locally and between projects and between builds.
 - need separate compiler and linker options for building shared and static library.